Rade58/next-postgres-playground/README.md

 WE ARE GOING TO USE `getServerSideProps`, WHERE WE WILL USE `getSession` TO CHEC FOR CURRENT AUTHENTICATED USWR, AND WE WILL QUERY FOR ALL OF HIS POSTS

+**BUT ALSO JUST TO SHOW YOU THAT YOU CAN GET SESSION FRONT END TOO, WE WILL USE `useSession` HOOKK AT FRONTEND**

 ```
 touch components/Post.tsx
 ```